drosanda/demopr/readme.md

 #Pull Request Demo

-Here is example for pull request demonstration
+Here is example for pull request demonstration.

 #Feature 2 consist of this

-this is feature 2
+This is feature 2 of lorem lipsum.

 #Feature 3

-underconstruction
+Feature 3 on dev.